• Skip to primary navigation

 2. Changing Habits

-To avoid going to stores where there is a higher risk of infection and a potential lack of inventory on the shelves, clients are moving to online retail with longer delivery windows.
+To avoid going to stores with a higher risk of infection and a potential lack of inventory on the shelves, clients are moving to online retail with longer delivery windows.

-Another area that has seen rapid expansion during the outbreak is grocery deliveries, with more consumers avoiding shopping outside and choosing to cook for themselves to minimize contact with food couriers and exposure to potentially contaminated food.
+Another area that has seen rapid expansion during the outbreak is grocery deliveries.
+More consumers avoid shopping outside and choose to cook for themselves to minimize contact with food couriers and exposure to potentially contaminated food.

 eGrocery has seen rapid expansion during the outbreak.
-In China, on-demand local services company reported that sales of raw food products such as vegetables, meat, and seafood have tripled.
-Ele.me, a part of Alibaba Group, also saw grocery orders nearly double and stated that sales have nearly quadrupled.
+In China, on-demand local services companies reported that sales of raw food products such as vegetables, meat, and seafood have tripled.
+Ele. me, a part of Alibaba Group, saw grocery orders nearly double and stated that sales have nearly quadrupled.

 4. Food